 The outrider sighed.

-“What this land lacks in roads it makes up for in streams and rivers.”
+“What this land lacks in roads, it makes up for in streams and rivers.”

 “Nearly all of which are saltwater.”

 “Don’t do that again,” he warned.

 “Converts saltwater to—“

-“One who’s dead now?”
+“The one who’s dead now?”

-“You must be quite the shot.”
+“Kalweit,” said Desmond.
+“Well, you must be quite the shot.”

-“As good as they say?”
+“As good as they say?” the golden rider pressed.

-“Nobody’s ever that good, brother.”
+“Nobody’s ever that good, brother,” said Jace.

 They fell into a long silence, the lull opening a void filled only by wind and the lapping sea.
 Somewhere, far off, seagulls sounded their calls.
 “Sometimes I wish I were one of those birds, you know?”
 Desmond took a moment to stare toward the distant noises before suddenly digging into his saddlebags.
 “That sound stupid to you?”

 “Shouldn’t have said what I did about Cedwyn.”

 His foe’s expression softened.
 “Was it worth it?”

 The shackles jingled again as Jace scratched his forehead.